 - Cut out large pieces of baking paper

 2. Crumple each piece as hard as possible until it creates lots of wrinkes & folds.

 3. Apply glue on part of the board (don’t apply all over the board or it will get messy then dry before you finish)

 4. Stretch the crumpled baking paper & attached it to where you’ve applied glue on the way it keeps as many wrinkes & small folds as possible.
 Sometimes you need to push from different sides to create interesting movements for the paper.
 Press firmly on the paper to get it well attached to the board.

 5. Spray your favourite colors of paint onto the paper, intensely here & lightly there or in uniform density, any way you want the background to be.
 Here I combined a little green, touches of black and a lot of lustre bronze.
 And tada!
 The paint already transformed the texture into a totally different creature!

 Happy caking & photographing!

-P/S: Do you wonder which mediums I used to make all the florals & leaves as well as the sophisticated sugar macrames designs on this cake?
+P/S: Do you wonder which mediums Jessica used to make all the florals & leaves as well as the sophisticated sugar macrames designs on this cake?
 Rice paste for flowers & sugar modelling paste for macrames!
-And I have video tutorials on the amazing flower medium that can stand huge humidity & make very pure & realistic flowers and very strong medium for time-consuming techniques like real edible macrames:
+And she has video tutorials on the amazing flower medium that can stand huge humidity & make very pure & realistic flowers and very strong medium for time-consuming techniques like real edible macrames: